Feb 19, 2018

 The minimum number of people required to perform work that is covered by OSHA standards for permit-required confined space entry standards and respiratory protection standards will be driven by facts such as the hazards or potential hazards, the number of entrants who may require rescue and the configuration and size of the space.
 So planning is critical!

-When using outside services that are able to meet the responsible time, consider the following:
+When using outside services that are able to meet the response time, consider the following:

 * Have local response crews been out to see your facility?